bluekitchen/btstack/chipset/README.md

 ## Renesas Electronics

-Please see Dialog Semiconducator for DA14xxx Bluetooth SoCs above.
+Please see Dialog Semiconductor for DA14xxx Bluetooth SoCs above.

 Renesas currently has 3 LE-only SoCs: the older 16-bit RL78 and the newer RX23W and the RA4W1.
 For the newer SoCs, Renesas provides a pre-compiled HCI firmware as well as an HCI project for their e2 Studio IDE.